-A leave of absence must be requested and is subject to approval by the associate dean for academic affairs.
-In the event of withdrawal or leave of absence, the general rules of the University and policies of the School are applicable.
-Tuition charges will be adjusted according to the Refund and Rebate section on page 119.
+A leave of absence must be requested in writing and is subject to approval by the associate dean for academic affairs.
+A request for withdrawal must also be in writing and presented first to the appropriate specialty director and then to the associate dean for academic affairs.
+In the event of withdrawal or leave of absence, the general rules of the University and policies of the School apply.
+An exit interview is required at the School of Nursing, arranged through the office of the associate dean for academic affairs.
+Tuition charges will be adjusted according to the Refund and Rebate section on pages 121-22.